 A high standard of behaviour in lessons is vital for the educational welfare of all pupils.
-Good behaviour in lessons is recognised in several ways, including achievement points, rewards, praise in awards assembly, Head teacher's awards, or awards at weekly rewards.
+Good behaviour in lessons is recognised in several ways, including Achievement Points, House Points, rewards, praise in awards assembly, Head teacher's awards, or awards at weekly rewards.